golgtwins/Udacity-P5-Item-Catalog/README.md

-# Udacity Full Stack Nanodegree Project5: Item Catalog
+# Udacity Full Stack Nanodegree Project 5: Item Catalog
 NHL Teams (Item Catalog) application built with Flask.

 A web application that provides a list of items within a category.
 Users can sign in using google sign-in and add/edit/delete Items.